-One of the chief benefits of a Business Manager account is that you can centralize your control and analysis over multiple Facebook-related business accounts.
+One of the chief benefits of a Business Manager account is that you can centralize your control and analysis over multiple Meta-related business accounts.

 Adding Your Social Media Pages and Accounts to Business Manager

-The last option, Create a New Page, is if your business doesn’t have a Facebook page at all yet.
-Since you need a page to advertise on Facebook, you should make this a priority if your business doesn’t have a Facebook page.
+The last option, Create a New Page, is if your business doesn’t have a Facebook page yet.
+Since you need a page to advertise on Facebook, you should make this a priority if you don’t have a Facebook page.

 Click on Ad Accounts in the sidebar menu, then click Add to get similar options: Add an Ad Account, Request Access to an Ad Account, and Create a New Ad Account.

 The next step is to enter your Ad account ID (this is the same if you’re requesting account access from someone else).
 Where do you find this?

 The quick and easy way is to go to your Ads Manager account and check out the string of numbers after campaigns?act= in the URL.
 You can also find it in parentheses after your account name in the top bar dropdown.

-How Facebook Access Works
+How Meta Access Works

 Here’s an important thing to note: when you create a Business Manager account, you still need to add yourself as a user for any pages or accounts you’ve connected.

-This may not seem very intuitive, but it’s because your business owns the accounts — not “you“.
+It may not seem very intuitive, but it’s because your business owns the accounts — not you.
 The Business Manager account is a separate entity from your account.